How to Make Climate Change Matter

 Yeah.
 You get it.
 I told you it was depressing.

 How can we make this more important to all of us making money off oil (yes, you, too)?

-Think positive.
-Get governments to use wind and solar power.
+Okay, think positive.
+Get governments to use nuclear, wind and solar power.
 Get everyone to buy electric cars.
 Stop using plastic bags at grocery stores, change to vegetarian to decrease fertilizer and methane for cattle feed and manure, stop using all those cosmetics—go natural, stop paving roads with asphalt—we need Jetson’s electric cars, develop cures for cancer, heart disease, stroke, arthritis, so we would stop using all those drugs.

 Yes, that all sounds like what we are trying to do, but it will take decades, fierce opponents of oil-based products, and by then we will already be almost dead from global warming.